jellyfin/jellyfin-mpv-shim/README.md

 - `always_transcode` - This will tell the client to always transcode.
 Default: `false`
     - This may be useful if you are using limited hardware that cannot handle advanced codecs.
+    - Please note that Jellyfin may still direct play files that meet the transcode profile requirements.
+There is nothing I can do on my end to disable this, but you can reduce the bandwidth setting to force a transcode.
 - `transcode_h265` - Force transcode HEVC videos to h264.
 Default: `false`
 - `transcode_hi10p` - Force transcode 10 bit color videos to 8 bit color.
 Default: `false`
 - `remote_kbps` - Bandwidth to permit for remote streaming.
 Default: `10000`